7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 From Jim of Uncovering New York

-The Adirondack Mountains of northern New York are one of the most beautiful and remote regions of the east coast of the United States.
 While there are faster routes between Lake George and Lake Placid, this road trip route will take you through some of the region’s most beautiful small towns and past some of its best attractions.

 Start in Lake George.
 While here, consider taking a boat cruise on the Minne Ha Ha and touring Fort William Henry.

-From here, head north out of town on Route 9 before picking up NY-28 south and then NY-8 south.
+From here, head north out of town on Route 9 before picking up NY-28 South and then NY-8 South.

 READ NEXT